International Security Assistance Force: ISAF command structure as of 2011

-Throughout the four different regional stages of ISAF the number of Provincial Reconstruction Teams (PRTs) grew.
+Throughout the four different regional stages of ISAF, the number of Provincial Reconstruction Teams (PRTs) grew.
 The expansion of ISAF, to November 2006, to all provinces of the country brought the total number of PRTs to twenty-five.
 The twenty-fifth PRT, at Wardak, was established that month and was led by Turkey.
 Allied Joint Force Command Brunssum, at Brunssum, the Netherlands, was ISAF's superior NATO headquarters.
 The headquarters of ISAF was located in Kabul.
 In October 2010, there were 6 Regional Commands, each with subordinate Task Forces and Provincial Reconstruction Teams.
-The lower strength numbers of the ISAF forces were as 6 October 2008.
+The lower strength numbers of the ISAF forces were as of 6 October 2008.
 The numbers also reflected the situation in the country.
 The north and west were relatively calm, while ISAF and Afghan forces in the south and east came under almost daily attack.
 In December 2014 the force reportedly numbered 18,636 from 48 states.